GSA/domain-knowledge/detailee.md

 * Identifying useful technical information to collect about internet-facing federal services, and implementing software to collect this information.
 * Identifying new data sources for discovering what internet-facing services the federal government operates, and implementing support for these sources.
-* Identifying ways to improve the speed and scale of the underying infrastructure, and implementing these technical improvements.
+* Identifying ways to improve the speed and scale of the underlying infrastructure, and implementing these technical improvements.
-* Deepening our partnerships with the Department of Homeland Security, the White House Office of Management and Budget, and other federal agencies, in support of government-wide initiatives and the dissemination of actionable data to the federal enterpirse.
+* Deepening our partnerships with the Department of Homeland Security, the White House Office of Management and Budget, and other federal agencies, in support of government-wide initiatives and the dissemination of actionable data to the federal enterprise.
 * Supporting open source reuse of this infrastructure with other organizations.

 ### Requirements